SCHH-Commons/chatbot-examples/_posts/2025-03-04-meal-planning.md

 title: Meal Planning
 description: Get a one week meal plan for 2, including a detailed shopping list for all needed ingredients.
 Specific requirements are provided for the generated meal plan.
 date: 2025-03-04
-tags: productivity food shopping advice
+tags: productivity food shopping advice chatgpt
 author: Ron Snyder
 ---